Aerial warfare in the Russo-Ukrainian war: Drones

 Use of Russian drones (unmanned aerial vehicles) increased about tenfold from early 2024 through summer 2025.

 During the Russian invasion of Ukraine, both Russia and Ukraine have heavily used drones in areas such as intelligence, surveillance, target acquisition, reconnaissance, combined arms, air strikes, and electronic warfare.

-During the winter and fall of 2022-2023, Russia engaged in a campaign of striking Ukrainian infrastructure, which included a widespread use of drones, resulting in significant damage to Ukraine's electrical grid.
+During the winter and fall of 2022–2023, Russia engaged in a campaign of striking Ukrainian infrastructure, which included a widespread use of drones, resulting in significant damage to Ukraine's electrical grid.
 This campaign was initiated in large part in an attempt to demoralize the Ukrainian population, an initiative that has been deemed to have failed.
 Additionally, Russia has struck Ukrainian port and grain infrastructure with missiles and drones since its withdrawal from the Black Sea Grain Initiative in July 2023, causing an estimated loss of 280,000 metric tons of grain.

 According to US officials, Iran has supplied Russia with Shahed-136 drones and has assisted Russia in building a drone production facility in Yelabuga, leading the US to impose sanctions on Iranian officials involved in the production of drones.
 Shahed-136 drones, which are hard for air defenses to intercept due to a flight path at low altitudes, have mostly been used by Russia to strike targets deep inside Ukrainian territory.

 Ukraine has used drones in strikes against Russian military infrastructure, such as in the ongoing strikes against Crimea, and has been accused by Russia of being responsible for the Kremlin drone attack and the 30 May 2023 Moscow drone strikes, but has denied responsibility in both cases.

 In October 2023, The Economist reported that electronic warfare was in widespread use on frontlines to impair small battlefield UAV activity, with Russia installing video feedback and control jammers on high-value equipment like tanks and artillery.
+90% of Ukrainian FVP drones would crash by late 2023 due to Russian EW.

 In January 2024, Ukrainian drone operators told Reuters and the BBC that many small first-person view (FPV) drones were cheaply assembled by volunteers at home encouraged by the government, using different controllers and settings, with a lack of quality and reliability that hindered in their use.
 The most common problem being video or control link failure.
 Each new drone needed testing before combat use.
 Ukrainian FPV drone pilots receive 14 hours of training to qualify.